top of page

 Phillip has also undertaken mediation/facilitation assignments between valuers who are in disagreement to try to resolve issues prior to the need for more formal channels of resolution.

-We welcome all enquiries from valuers, legal professionals, landlords and tenants alike.
+Phillip welcomes all enquiries from valuers, legal professionals, landlords and tenants alike.

 Dispute Lease Clause